-NOTE: there’s a HUGE difference between most commercially fermented vegetables and homemade fermented vegetables.
+There’s a HUGE difference between most commercially fermented and homemade sauerkraut.

 Fermented cabbage: step-by-step

 Here I use green cabbage.
 It’s cheap and simple to ferment.
 Try adding a little red cabbage, which adds a beautiful color.
 Cabbage has a lovely fresh, often crunchy taste when fermented.
 You can of course add other vegetables like too if you like.
 But I like to keep it simple here.

 This particular recipe calls for whole caraway seeds, which I learned to like in Eastern Europe.
 Skip them if you don’t like the taste.

 - Salt: Traditionally, much salt is used when fermenting cabbage (sauerkraut).
-Salt helps protect the veggies, makes them crunchier, and it tastes better.
+Salt helps protect the veggies, makes them crunchier, and improves taste.

 - When to add salt?
 Add salt to the vegetable mix before fermentation.
 This supports fermentation, lessen the risk of mold, and help preserve the crunchiness of the vegetables.

 - How much salt?
 Traditionally, a concentration of 2-2.5 % is considered normal, but I normally use less.
 It’s also a matter of taste.
 In this recipe, I added only a few tablespoons.
 Use unprocessed salt like Himalayan or sea salt.

 - Starter culture: Body Ecology makes good ones.
-Or try Dr. Mercola’s starter that produces more vitamin K2.
-Culture starters makes fermentation stable, more predictable, and the final product will contain more beneficial bacteria.
+Or try Dr. Mercola’s starter that’s designed to produce vitamin K2.
+Culture starters makes fermentation stable, more predictable, and adds more good bacteria.

 STEP ONE: Shred the cabbage

 The first step is to mix the starter culture with freshly pressed celery (or cabbage) juice.
 Let the juice sit while shredding the vegetables.
 For 10 pounds of vegetables I use around 1-2 quarts of celery juice.
-The celery juice adds a great flavor and many nutrients and also helps protect the veggies.
-If you don’t have a juicer, use water with salt.
+The celery juice adds and many nutrients and also helps protect the veggies.
+If you don’t have a juicer, try adding filtered water with salt.

 In many recipes, green cabbage is the backbone of the veggie blend.
-I usually add some red cabbage.
-For variation, try adding carrots, celery, sweet potatoes, parsley, ginger and coriander leaves.
-I here use cabbage, a few green apples, whole caraway seeds and sea salt.
+I usually also add red cabbage.
+For variation, try adding a few carrots, sweet potatoes, parsley, ginger, and coriander leaves.
+I here added a few green apples, whole caraway seeds, and sea salt.